On the 25th May 2018, the European Union’s (EU) new data protection framework, the General Data Protection Regulation (GDPR), came into effect.

 Warning: If you don’t update the storage location, your archive files will be deleted, and no new data will be archived.
 Any customer archive data in legacy folders has been scheduled for deletion.

 Migrate to HTTPS rather than HTTP moving forward and collect/engage HTTPS encryption:

 - All deltaDNA SDKs have been updated to ensure that they only send data over secure HTTPS.

-- Legacy deltaDNA HTTP endpoints will not be disabled, data sent to them will still be accepted.
-However, you are advised to update your SDK and REST API usage to secure HTTPS as you update or patch your game.
-Legacy implementations that cannot be updated can continue to send data to HTTP
+- Legacy deltaDNA HTTP endpoints won’t be disabled; data sent to them will still be accepted.
+However, you’re advised to update your SDK and REST API usage to secure HTTPS as you update or patch your game.
+Legacy implementations that cannot be updated can continue to send data to HTTP.

 4. Direct Access

 Migrate connection to SSL.
-With Direct Access SSL encryption: Connection to Direct Access from 3rd party tools such as R or Tableau un-encrypted connections will be disabled.
-You will need to update your connection setting to use SSL.
-It is a simple change in your connection settings that should only take a minute or two to configure.
-If you experience any SSL connection issues please contact [email protected] and let us know the name and version of the tool, driver and the operating system that you are using.
+With Direct Access SSL encryption, connection to Direct Access from 3rd party tools such as R or Tableau un-encrypted connections will be disabled.
+You’ll need to update your connection setting to use SSL.
+If you experience any SSL connection issues, contact [email protected] with the name and version of the tool, driver, and the operating system that you are using.

-You might also find the following information useful with regards to the GDPR:
+You might also find the following information useful:

 - The anonymous userID generated and used by deltaDNA SDKs is not a personal ID.
-You therefore do not need consent for running deltaDNA analytics if you use our defaultID.
+You don’t need consent for running deltaDNA analytics if you use the defaultID.

-- We make every effort to ensure that all the data held by deltaDNA is secure and perform regular penetration tests
+- deltaDNA makes every effort to ensure that all the data held by deltaDNA is secure and performs regular penetration tests.

-- deltaDNA SDKs contain a ForgetMe() API that should be used if a user no longer wishes to be tracked and would like to be forgotten.
-This will stop the SDK from sending/receiving any further information to/from the Platform, as well as initiating a data deletion request on behalf of the user.
+- deltaDNA SDKs contain a ForgetMe() API that should be used if a user no longer wants to be tracked and wants to be forgotten.
+This will stop the SDK from sending/receiving any further information to/from the platform, as well as initiating a data deletion request on behalf of the user.
 The SDK will continue to work as it normally would, without any additional work required.
-If the game supports changing of users then calling StartSdk(userID) with a new user ID or ClearPersistentData() will restore the previous SDK functionality.
+If the game supports changing of users then calling StartSdk(userID) with a new user ID or ClearPersistentData() restores the previous SDK functionality.

-- Data deletion requests will be accepted at [email protected] and will be responded to within 30 days, however, the game client or server will be responsible for ensuring that new data from the player does not continue to be sent.
+- Data deletion requests will be accepted at [email protected] and you’ll receive a response within 30 days.
+However, the game client or server is responsible for ensuring that new data from the player does not continue to be sent.